Summer Homework & Supply Lists

 Supplies for ALL Primary Students

-- One small backpack - small enough to fit inside a locker (approx. 6 inches wide and 11 inches deep) or cubby, but large enough to hold a folder, lunchbox, water bottle and small miscellaneous items - Please keep in mind that some backpacks are difficult for children to use if they are too large for their bodies.
+- One small backpack - small enough to fit inside a locker (approx. 6 inches wide and 11 inches deep) or cubby, but large enough to hold a folder, lunchbox, water bottle and small miscellaneous items.
+Please keep in mind that some backpacks are difficult for children to use if they are too large for their bodies.
 Backpacks should comfortably fit a child according to their size.
 Here is a helpful sizing guide for children’s backpacks.

-- One lunchbox small enough to fit inside a locker or cubby (maximum width 10 inches and depth 5 inches) - Example
+- One lunchbox small enough to fit inside a locker or cubby (maximum width 10 inches and depth 5 inches)

 - One set of reusable eating utensils in their lunchbox every day

-- Two complete sets of change of clothing including underwear, pants/shorts, shirt, socks, hat, a sweater or sweatshirt and an extra pair of shoes (Velcro or slip-on preferred) to keep at school
+- Two complete sets of change of clothing including underwear, pants/shorts, shirt, socks, hat, a sweater or sweatshirt, and an extra pair of shoes (Velcro or slip-on preferred) to keep at school

 - One pair of rubber boots for the playground and for walks through the woods (to be kept at school)